AleksaC/aleksac.me/README.md

 ## About

-The webiste is built using [Astro](https://github.com/withastro/astro), without additional frameworks like React.
+The website is built using [Astro](https://github.com/withastro/astro), without additional frameworks like React.

 The first version of the website was built with [Next.js](https://github.com/vercel/next.js) and [Preact](https://preactjs.com/).
 This was before Next 13, which introduced some major changes.
-It wasn't easy for upgrade the version, and preact compat was no longer supported.
+It wasn't easy for upgrade the version, and Preact compat was no longer supported.

 Since Next.js was moving in a completely different direction from the stuff I needed